vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 ### Market and Utility

 Over 90% of circulating DCHF is held in the WBTC/ETH Stability Pools and the Curve DCHF/3CRV pool.
 The UniV3 DCHF/USDC pool also ranks among the top addresses, although only making up ~2% of the supply.
-Top address as of April 2023 are as follows:
+Top addresses as of April 2023 are as follows:

 ![Screen Shot 2023-04-13 at 5 41 09 PM](https://user-images.githubusercontent.com/51072084/231912967-29ad3f62-7c4c-4fb2-a2cd-763f4a740d15.png)